I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

 4. “I had a vision of a world without Batman…and it was so… boring.”

 When the Joker calls into the newscast to threaten the whistleblower, Coleman Reese, he reveals his true feelings for Batman in this great quote.

 The Joker: “I had a vision, of a world without Batman.
 The mob ground out a little profit and the police tried to shut them down, one block at a time.
 And it was so… boring.
 I’ve had a change of heart.
 I don’t want Mr. Reese spoiling everything, but why should I have all the fun?
 Let’s give someone else a chance.
 If Coleman Reese isn’t dead in sixty minutes then I blow up a hospital.”

-The reason this quote is so good is because it’s the latest manifestation of Joker’s goal to turn Gotham against Batman, only this time he’s doing it in the service of keeping Batman “in the game” so to speak.
+This quote is so good because it’s the latest manifestation of Joker’s goal to turn Gotham against Batman, only this time, he’s doing it in the service of keeping Batman “in the game,” so to speak.
 Because without Batman, what would he do with himself?

 Check out the scene here:

 The Joker and the gangster Gambol have beef.
 While a minor character in the film, it’s clear from the moment these two meet that they are opposed.